Olena Shevchenko: Human rights activism

 At the Festival of Equality held in Chernivtsi in 2018, right-wing radicals, accompanied by priests, attempted to prevent attendees from accessing the venue.
 After several hours, thirty participants managed to enter the venue, but they were gassed and hammers were thrown at them.
 Shevchenko and a government official urged the radicals to find a different means to show their opposition.
 That year during the Transgender Day of Remembrance march, Shevchenko and other activists were targeted by opponents who threw smoke bombs at the crowd.
 Two people were injured after they were gassed.
 In response, the police, who were unable to restrain the opponents, stopped the demonstration, dividing the activists and forcing them onto the subway trains.
 During Pride festivities in 2018, opponents posted threats of a safari hunt for LGBT activists in Ukraine, posting proposed "points" that would be given to hunters for attacking leading activists like Shevchenko.
 In 2019 Shevchenko was personally attacked in Kyiv, when two assailants beat her while yelling homophobic slurs.

 At the outbreak of the COVID-19 pandemic in March 2020, former patriarch Filaret of the Ukrainian Orthodox Church – Kyiv Patriarchate blamed the global spread of the disease on sin, and specifically on same-sex marriage.
 In response, Shevchenko and Insight launched a lawsuit in April at the Shevchenkivskyi District Court against him for spreading disinformation which could provoke violence against the LGBT community.
 Their demands were that the television channel which carried the interview with Filaret withdraw his claims and that the church publish a statement disavowing his statement.
 In response, the church stated that as an honorary patriarch, as a clergyman, and as an individual, Filaret had the freedom to express his views on morality.
 Because of movement restrictions due to the pandemic and previous positions of the court in such matters, Diana Krechetova, a journalist for the Associated Press, reported that the lawsuit was likely to be dismissed.
 No action had yet been taken in September, when it was reported that Filaret had contracted COVID.

+On 10 May 2026, Shevchenko was attacked by six unidentified men, alongside Anastasiia Gerasymenko, while taking part in a protest against proposed changes to the Ukrainian civil code in Ivano-Frankivsk.
+It was reported that the local police were initially reluctant to accept her report of the assault.